 So here are some of the most important things that anyone planning a wedding should consider in order to Save Money On Your Wedding:

 Keep the Guest List in Check

-One of the biggest direct correlations with the cost of a wedding is the length of its guest list – each person adds to venue, food, drink and other expenses, so a difference of even a couple dozen of guests can really amount to an impressive sum of cash.
+One of the biggest direct correlations with the cost of a wedding is the length of its guest list.
+Each person adds to the cost of the venue, food, drink, rentals, and other expenses, so a difference of even a couple dozen guests can really amount to sizable sum of cash.

 When picking who you should invite, there are a few simple rules that can make the process easier – all the friends should be known by both to-be-weds, and any co-workers should be friends outside of work to be invited.